 Duke Legacy Continues

-“I am deeply honored and humbled to receive the 2025 BEYA Dr. Christopher T. Jones Legacy Award,” Ohiri said.
+“I am deeply honored and humbled to receive the 2025 BEYA Dr. Christopher T. Jones Legacy Award,” said Ohiri, a member of Duke’s Class of 2018.
 “This recognition holds significant meaning for me both professionally and personally.
 It’s a reminder of the responsibility we have as professionals to contribute to both our technical fields and the broader community.”

 As a current senior research and development technologist at Northrop Grumman Systems Corporation (NGSC) within their Future Technical Leaders (FTL) program, Ohiri has invested countless hours of “hard work, consistency, dedication and innovative spirit” to advance the engineering field.